inadarei/connect-thumbs/README.md

 - Enabling the integrated disk-based cache provided by Connect-Thumbs.
 You can do this by passing custom `tmpCacheTTL` configuration variable when initializing Thumbs.
 This variable is set in seconds and is 0 by default.
-Setting it values greater than 0 enables caching.
+Setting it to values greater than 0 enables caching.
 - Put [Varnish](https://www.varnish-cache.org/) in front of the thumbnail URLs
 - Use a robust CDN such as [Amazon's CloudFront](http://aws.amazon.com/cloudfront/)
 - Pick your own poison.